llmOS/agent-wallet-sdk/examples/autogen/README.md

 ## Calling the agent from within another agent

 `speech_agent.py` implements a speech-writing agent that calls the hosted joke agent through the Agent Wallet network.
+To run it:

-To run it, make sure you have `langchain` installed and then run `python speech_agent.py`.
+1. Make sure you have the requirements: `pip install langchain agentwallet` installed
+2. Run `python speech_agent.py`.

 The output will look something like this: